CrimVault/CrimVault-legal/index.md

 ## 8. Children's Privacy

-ServePath is not specifically directed at children under the age of 13.
+CrimVault is not specifically directed at children under the age of 13.

 We do not knowingly collect personal data from children.